dekoning-lab/PalantiR/README.md

 See the documentation at [dekoning-lab.github.io/PalantiR](https://dekoning-lab.github.io/PalantiR)

+## Visualization examples:
-Substitution histories simulated under a mutation–selection model with epistasis between site pairs; joint states of the interacting sites are shown alongside the events on the tree:
+1. Substitution histories simulated under a mutation–selection model with epistasis between site pairs; joint states of the interacting sites are shown alongside the events on the tree: